IBM-Bluemix-Docs/java/microprofile-metrics.md

 ```
 {: codeblock}

-To build this code, we need to add the following stanza to our Maven `pom.xml`:
+To build this code, add the following stanza to Maven's `pom.xml` file:

 ```xml
 <dependency>